Dramatic Classic Gamine

 They can also easily feel Dramatic:

-Of note, while bold colors do flatter Dramatic and Gamine, you can absolutely rock the DCG aesthetic even if your color season is characterized by gentler hues.
 Wearing a monochromatic outfit in your season’s darkest neutral will look intense on you if you’re, say, a Light Summer, even if that neutral is gray instead of black.

 One final monochromatic look:

-This is another super simple DCG outfit formula: fitted top with angular, unusual Dramatic neckline, Gamine skinny jeans and playful sneakers, Classic moderate-sized minimalist purse.
+Another super simple DCG outfit formula: fitted top with angular, unusual Dramatic neckline, Gamine skinny jeans and playful sneakers, Classic moderate-sized minimalist purse.

 You could also swap the skinny jeans for simple dress pants to add more Classic, especially if your percentage of Classic is greater than your percentage of Gamine.

-Dramatic Classic Gamine vibe
+Dramatic Classic Gamine Subtypes

 Chiseled.
 Sleek.
 Angular.
 Pointy.
 Balanced.
 Symmetrical.